Harsh-Arya-dev/tutorial-demo/README.md

 # tutorial-demo
-This is a Demo for learning Git &amp; GitHub class
+This is a Demo for learning Git &amp; GitHub.